Economy of Croatia

+The modern Croatian economy is considered high-income, dominated by its tertiary service and industry sectors which account for 70% of GDP.
+Tourism in Croatia routinely generates 10% to 15% of total GDP.
+Croatia is an emerging energy power in Europe, with strategic investments in liquefied natural gas (LNG), geothermal networks, and electric transport.
+It supports regional economic activity via transportation networks along the Adriatic Sea and throughout Pan-European corridors.
+It is a member of the European Union, Eurozone, and Schengen Area.
+Croatia has free-trade agreements with many world nations and is a part of the World Trade Organization (2000) and the EEA (2013).

 History

-Pre-1990
+Pre-20th century

-When Croatia was still part of the Dual Monarchy, its economy was largely agricultural.
-However, modern industrial companies were also located in the vicinity of the larger cities.
-The Kingdom of Croatia had a high ratio of population working in agriculture.
+When Croatia was still part of the Dual Monarchy, its economy maintained a large agricultural sector.
+Industrial companies were located in the vicinity of the larger cities.
+The Kingdom of Croatia had a high ratio of population working on farmland.
 Many industrial branches developed in that time, like forestry and wood industry (stave fabrication, the production of potash, lumber mills, shipbuilding).
 The most profitable one was stave fabrication, the boom of which started in the 1820s with the clearing of the oak forests around Karlovac and Sisak and again in the 1850s with the marshy oak masses along the Sava and Drava rivers.
 Shipbuilding in Croatia played a huge role in the 1850s Austrian Empire, especially the long-range sailing boats.
-Sisak and Vukovar were the centres of river-shipbuilding.
-Slavonia was also mostly an agricultural land and it was known for its silk production.
-Agriculture and the breeding of cattle were the most profitable occupations of the inhabitants.
-It produced corn of all kinds, hemp, flax, tobacco, and great quantities of liquorice.
+Sisak and Vukovar were the major centers of river-shipbuilding.
+Slavonia was mostly an agricultural land and was known for its silk production.
+Agriculture and the breeding of cattle were the most profitable occupations of locals.
+The region produced corn of all kinds, hemp, flax, tobacco, and great quantities of licorice.

-The first steps towards industrialization began in the 1830s and in the following decades the construction of big industrial enterprises took place.
-During the 2nd half of the 19th and early 20th century there was an upsurge of industry in Croatia, strengthened by the construction of railways and the electric-power production.
-However, the industrial production was still lower than agricultural production.
-Regional differences were high.
-Industrialization was faster in inner Croatia than in other regions, while Dalmatia remained one of the poorest provinces of Austria-Hungary.
+Initial industrialization began in the 1830s and in the following decades the construction of big industrial enterprises took place.
+During the mid-19th and early-20th centuries there was an upsurge of industry in Croatia, strengthened by the construction of railways and the electric-power production.
+Industrialization was faster in central Croatia than in other regions, while Dalmatia remained one of the least developed provinces of Austria-Hungary.
 The slow rate of modernization and rural overpopulation caused extensive emigration, particularly from Dalmatia.
 According to estimates, roughly 400,000 Croats emigrated from Austria-Hungary between 1880 and 1914.
-In 1910 8.5% of the population of Croatia-Slavonia lived in urban settlements.
+By 1910, 8.5% of the population of Croatia-Slavonia lived in urban settlements.

-In 1918 Croatia became part of the Kingdom of Yugoslavia, which was in the interwar period one of the least developed countries in Europe.
-Most of its industry was based in Slovenia and Croatia, but further industrial development was modest and centered on textile mills, sawmills, brick yards and food-processing plants.
-The economy was still traditionally based on agriculture and raising of livestock, with peasants accounting for more than half of Croatia's population.
+In 1918 Croatia became part of the Kingdom of Yugoslavia, which was, during the interwar period, one of the least developed countries in Europe.
+Most of its industry was based in Drava Banovina (Slovenia) and Banovina of Croatia, but further industrial development was modest and centered on textile mills, sawmills, brick yards and food-processing plants.
+The economy was still traditionally based on agriculture and raising of livestock, with agricultural laborers accounting for more than half of Croatia's population.